BlogEmployee Communication Best Practices

 • Not using public Wi-Fi for business email

-• Making use of gateway email content filter
+• Making use of gateway email content filters

 Email Signature Standards

 Email signature standards contribute significantly to maintaining email security.
 By setting standards, you can help prevent phishing scams and email spoofing.
-This also aids in the recognition of legitimate messages, which will enhance cybersecurity awareness.
+This also helps in the recognition of legitimate messages, which will enhance cybersecurity awareness.

 Sensitive Information Handling